 Page 3 - Disassembly and Internals

-More specific information, such as actuation force and travel distance, is not listed on the manufacturer's website.
+More specific information, such as actuation force and travel distance, are not listed on the manufacturer's website.
 In addition to the be quiet!
 Silent Tactile Black switches, there is also the option for the be quiet!
 Silent Linear Orange switches.

 Next, I removed the top plate by unscrewing it and carefully releasing the internal clips, taking care not to break the plastic clips, which are somewhat fragile.

-The Dark Mount uses a plate-mounted switch design with the PCB sandwiched underneath, supported by multiple layers to dampen sound as stated on the manufacturer’s website.
-Two foam layers cover the PCB: the first sits between the brushed aluminum plate and the PCB, while the second lies between the PCB and a thick silicone layer that fills most of the case.
+The Dark Mount uses a plate-mounted switch design with the PCB sandwiched underneath, supported by multiple layers to dampen sound, as stated on the manufacturer’s website.
+Two foam layers cover the PCB.
+The first sits between the brushed aluminum plate and the PCB, while the second lies between the PCB and a thick silicone layer that fills most of the case.
 These layers significantly reduce keyboard noise.
 As stated in the previous page, the keys feel quiet without being completely muted.
 While typing hard still produces some sound, it is much softer and cannot easily be heard from half a meter away.

 Page Index